vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

 **NOTE:** You can also use `-p 80` or `-p 80:80` instead of `--expose=80`.
 If you try to map to different ports with `-p`, you get a configuration error.

-#### Outcome
+### Result

-The server container port is exposed on the external network vic-production.
+The `server` container port is exposed on the external `vic-production` network.

-### Containers Using Multiple Container Networks
+## Deploy Containers That Use Multiple Container Networks
-Create multiple container networks using `vic-machine`.
+Create multiple container networks by using `vic-machine create --container-network`.

-**NOTE**: The networks known as container networks in vSphere Integrated Containers Engine terminology correspond to  public networks in Docker terminology.
+**NOTE**: The networks known as container networks in vSphere Integrated Containers Engine terminology correspond to external networks in Docker terminology.

 Example:

     ./vic-machine-darwin create --target 172.16.252.131 --image-store datastore1 --name vic-demo --user root --password 'Vmware!23' --compute-resource /ha-datacenter/host/*/Resources --container-network pg1:pg1 --container-network pg2:pg2 --container-network pg3:pg3

-pg1-3 are port groups on the ESX Server that are now mapped into docker network ls.
+`pg1-3` are port groups on the ESX Server that are now mapped into `docker network ls`.

     $ docker -H 172.16.252.150:2376 --tls network ls NETWORK ID   NAME   DRIVER